akiellor/akiellor.github.io/src/posts/03-frankenstein-javascript-generator.md

 }
 ```

 This approach was super tedious to implement, and resulted in many cases where node types would need to be grouped together.
-For above example generates a function declaration with no body statements, to fix this you need to have some idea of what the valid node types for that section of AST.
+The above example generates a function declaration with no body statements, to fix this you need to have some idea of what the valid node types for that section of AST.

 Instead of rethinking, I pushed forward, extending the switch to have some groups of things like Statements which would be randomly sampled from things considered to be Statements: